uhppoted/uhppoted-app-home-assistant/README.md

 Decorated events are custom events intended for use with template sensors and automation and include the additional event information associated with each event.

+**NOTE: decorated events fire even if the associated events are disabled in the configuration.yaml.**

 ### `uhppoted.card.swipe.event.decorated`
 Sample event: